robgraessle/Vitis_Model_Composer/Tutorials/AIE-PL/Export_to_Vitis/README.md

     * `ps_apps/host.cpp`
 * System configuration file describing how the data movers are to be connected to the DUT.
     * `vitis/system.cfg`
-* Makefiles to build the project from sources.
+* Makefiles to build the platform from sources.

-To see how to integrate the VSS, we will highlight 3 aspects of the project: the host application, the system configuration file, and how the Vitis linker and packager are invoked in the Makefile.
+To see how to integrate the VSS, we will highlight 3 aspects of the platform: the host application, the system configuration file, and how the Vitis linker and packager are invoked in the Makefile.

 ### Host Application